-Initial disclosure covering the prior two years must be made within 15 business days of contract award, regardless of whether there are contributions to report.
-And there is an ongoing requirement to disclose new contracts within 30 business days of the contract award.
+Initial disclosures covering the prior two years must be made within 15 business days of contract award, regardless of whether there are contributions to report.
+Also, there is an ongoing requirement to disclose new contracts within 30 business days of contract award.
 Semiannual reports are due May 31 for the period of November 1 to April 30, and November 30 for the period of May 1 to October 31.

-Under Pennsylvania law, a business entity is required to file a report disclosing individuals’ contributions made to Pennsylvania state and local candidates, political parties and PACs if the business entity has been awarded a non-bid contract (e.g., a contract let by virtue of some selection process or exercise of governmental discretion) from the Commonwealth of Pennsylvania or its political subdivisions during the preceding calendar year.
-The report requires such an entity to ascertain whether contributions have been made in excess of $1,000 during the preceding year in Pennsylvania by corporate officers, directors, associates, partners, limited partners and employees (and members of their immediate families) whose contributions are known by any of the above, as well as the immediate families of the above.
-The specific information required on this report includes the name of the contributor, the contributor’s relationship to the corporation, to whom the funds were contributed and when, and the amount contributed.
+Under Pennsylvania law, a business entity is required to file a report disclosing individuals’ contributions made to Pennsylvania candidates, political parties, and PACs if the business entity has been awarded a non-bid contract (e.g., a contract let by virtue of some selection process or exercise of governmental discretion) from the Commonwealth of Pennsylvania or its political subdivisions during the preceding calendar year.
+The report requires such an entity to ascertain whether contributions have been made in excess of $1,000 during the preceding year in Pennsylvania by corporate officers, directors, associates, partners, limited partners, employees and members of their immediate families whose contributions are known by any of the above, and the immediate families of the above.
+The specific information required on this report includes the name of the contributor, the contributor’s relationship to the corporation, to whom the funds were contributed and when, and the amount.
 A business entity is not required to report the activity of the officers, directors or employees of its subsidiaries.
 A statement must be filed regardless of whether there are any contributions to report.
 This report is due by February 15.

 Any business entity contracting with a Rhode Island state agency to sell goods or services at a cost of $5,000 or more annually must file an affidavit with the Rhode Island Board of Elections if it has, within the 24 months preceding the date of the contract, made contributions in excess of $250 in the aggregate within a calendar year to any state candidate or political party.